external-secrets/kubernetes-external-secrets/README.md

 ## How it works

-The project extends the Kubernetes API by adding a `ExternalSecrets` object using [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and a controller to implement the behavior of the object itself.
+The project extends the Kubernetes API by adding an `ExternalSecrets` object using [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and a controller to implement the behavior of the object itself.

 An `ExternalSecret` declares how to fetch the secret data, while the controller converts all `ExternalSecrets` to `Secrets`.
 The conversion is completely transparent to `Pods` that can access `Secrets` normally.